 *Family members include children and parent(s) or other adult(s) responsible for and living with the children.

-**Income is your net income from all sources (excluding a common-law partner of two years or less) and child support payments.
+**Income is your net income from all sources (excluding a common-law partner of two years or less).

 If you have a family law issue and your income is higher than the limits in the table above, you may still get:

 - brief advice or general help from family duty counsel, if they have time that day (duty counsel give priority to financially eligible clients with urgent matters)

 - up to one hour of advice from a family advice lawyer if you're in mediation and have received a referral through the family justice counsellors

 You can also find information about your legal issue online, including:

 - our free publications on a variety of legal topics,

 - family law information on our Family Law in BC website, and

 - information on our Aboriginal Legal Aid in BC website, and

 What is included in monthly income?